roboticsoutreach/smallpeice-docs/docs/programming/vision/index.md

 ## Camera

-The interface to the vision system is through the camera, accessible through `robot.camera`.
+The interface to the vision system is through the camera, accessible through the `vision` module.

 ### Searching for markers